 Table 1: Initial baseline network utilized during validation tests

-Seven influential model parameters were selected for tuning, shown in Table 1.
+Seven influential model parameters were selected for tuning, as shown in Table 1.
 Each parameter was assigned a default value to construct a baseline network.[4][2]
 Parameters were then varied individually and trained several times to produce acceptable averaged results.